bbfh-dev/bbfh-dev/README.md

 - I don't need AI to make slop ✨
 - The only Clean code I know is the one that hasn't been written. 🗣️
-- Over 7 years of experience in non-comertial slop coding (the best kind of slop coding). 📈
+- Over 7 years of experience in non-commertial slop coding (the best kind of slop coding). 📈
 - I'm a fish but live above the C level. 🥶

 ## What slop do I make